traderfour/docs/en/api/trading-account.md

 # List

-Using our Account Method, users are now able to easily retrieve their trading-account information.
+Using our List Method, users are now able to easily retrieve their trading-account information.

 <!--@include: /partials/authorization.md-->